ginkgoch/map-quick-started-demos/services/README.md

-# Setup a Customized Map Server
+# Build a Customized Map Server

 In the previous page: [Quick Started Demos for Map Core](https://github.com/ginkgoch/map-quick-started-demos/blob/develop/README.md), I introduced the basic library of `Ginkgoch Map`.
 It allows developers to draw a map with shapefiles or features with thematic styles, then store it as an image on disk.
 It is a pretty simple and pure demo which could only guide to build some console utilities.